capbash/capbash/README.md

 capbash install docker
 ```

-We are working on more submodules, as well as a registry to support third party modules.
+We are working on more bits, as well as a registry to support third party modules.

 # How to update capbash #